Cash cow: Disadvantages

 Cash cows can act as barriers to entry to the market for new products, as entrants need to invest heavily in order to achieve the brand awareness required to capture a significant share of the market away from the dominant players.

 A higher pay out rate of earning in the form of share repurchase or cash/share dividend might also increase the risk of future dividend cut and is an indication of lack of growth opportunity.

 Since the business unit can maintain profits with little maintenance or investment, a cash cow can also be used to describe a profitable but complacent company or business unit.

 In his book The Innovator's Dilemma, Clayton M. Christensen argues that listening to existing customers' concerns can prevent a highly successful business from innovating, resulting in smaller competitors eventually producing disruptive innovations.
 This sentiment is expressed in the business aphorism "If I had asked people what they wanted, they would have said faster horses", which is misattributed to Henry Ford, a pioneering manufacturer of the automobile.

-Examples
+Example cash cows

-Successful products that satisfy the criteria for cash cows include: the Ford Transit and Ford's pickup trucks, Kellogg's Corn Flakes, Coca-Cola, Google's YouTube, and the iPod and iPhone lines.
+Successful products that satisfy the criteria for cash cows include: